 In consultation with State agencies and industry experts—including human resource professionals, education and training professionals, and industry associations—Illinois recently released a report detailing the College and Career Pathway Endorsements competencies that the steering committees have already developed in the four areas listed above.
-Access this report at www.pwract.org.
+(Learn more at pwract.org.)

 Why are these competencies important and innovative?
 In essence, they:

 1) Clearly describe both what students need to know and what they need to do across targeted industry sectors;